 Calico Ghost Town With Kids

-Kids love panning for gold in California at Calico.
+Kids love panning for gold in at Calico.
 They also love the Mystery Shack, a mind-bending spot where optical illusions make water look like it's running uphill.

 And they get positively giddy riding the narrow-gauge mining train that circles the town.